 Teeth Grinding (Bruxism)

+Teeth grinding, or bruxism, is a common sign that may indicate OSA.
+Many people grind their teeth at night without knowing it, and this habit can lead to other dental problems.
 When your dentist notices that your teeth look flat or chipped, it means you are grinding them.
 This happens because people with OSA try to open their airways by moving their jaw forward, resulting in grinding.

 Tooth Wear Patterns